Cost of Laying Turf

 Wondering how much laying turf or a new lawn costs?

-The average cost of laying turf ranges from £155 to £850, depending on the size of the garden and the quality of the lawn turf.
+The average cost of laying new turf ranges from £155 to £850, depending on the size of the garden and the quality of the new turf.

-This guide offers an in-depth look at turf laying prices, along with additional costs, how to lay turf and lawn turf maintenance tips.
+This guide offers an in-depth look at turf laying prices, along with additional costs, how to lay turf, the best time to lay turf, and maintenance tips.

 Want to find out more?
 Let's get to it!